brogammer69/DebianDots/README.md

-dunst and notify-send - for notifications feh - for setting wallpapers xdotool - for moving mouse curosr to primary monitor in dual monitor setup
+dunst and notify-send - for notifications feh - for setting wallpapers xdotool - for moving mouse curosr to primary monitor in dual monitor setup xidlehook - for replacement of xautolock xclip - for clipboard miam - for screenshot pulseaudio - for xidlehook pamixer and pavucontrol - for pulseaudio configuration

 ## Steps for setup
 1. First install minimal iso (or any other)